python/devguide/security/policy.rst

 Vulnerabilities must be exploitable from code, configurations, pre-conditions, or deployments that may exist in the real world.
-A vulnerability that only affecting code unlikely to be used in a production program will not be accepted.
+A vulnerability that only affects code unlikely to be used in a production program will not be accepted.

 Documented functionality is not considered a vulnerability.